unimelb/unimelb-design-system/templates/components/modal/00_overview.md

 ## When to avoid this component?

 You must never use a modal box as a tool for gathering information that it is not essential for the user to provide (e.g. complete this short survey).
 Doing so will incur the wrath of the internet.
-If you would like to display an alert to the user prompting them to do something (like fill in your survey), we would suggest using a more unobtrusive component like a [dismissable alert](#)
+If you would like to display an alert to the user prompting them to do something (like fill in your survey), we would suggest using a more unobtrusive component like a [dismissable alert](#).